Grip (raven): Auction of taxidermied corpse

 Following Dickens's death in 1870, the taxidermied remains of Grip were sold at a Christie's auction alongside his other possessions.
 The raven was recorded as "Mr. Dickens's Favourite Raven — in a glazed case".
 According to London newspapers of the time, Grip was "the subject of a hot rivalry in Christie's sale-room".
 One paper reported that:

 She was purchased by George Swan Nottage for 120 guineas.
 As the owner of the London Stereoscopic and Photographic Company, he may have purchased the raven to create stereoscopic images of her.
 His wife inherited Grip upon his death in 1885, and when she died in 1916, the raven was auctioned again, this time for 78 guineas.
 Grip then came into the hands of second-hand bookstore owner Walter Thomas Spencer before being purchased by Ralph Tennyson Jupp, a collector of Dickensiana.
 Jupp died in 1921 and Grip was sold for $310 at New York's Anderson Galleries.
 She was eventually purchased by American businessman Richard Gimbel.
 When Gimbel died in 1970, his collection of Poe ephemera, including Grip, was left to the Rare Book Department of the Free Library of Philadelphia.

 Grip spent 20 years in storage at the Free Library of Philadelphia, tucked away in a closet underneath a canvas labelled "The Most Famous Bird in the World".
 She underwent an extensive restoration in 1993 at the Academy of Natural Sciences of Drexel University.
 The desiccated carcasses of 12 beetles were found on her claws and in the enclosure.
 At least one of the beetles was a cigarette beetle (Lasioderma serricorne).
 The raven was fumigated and freeze-dried before being returned to the library.
 Grip is currently on display in the Rare Book Department on the third floor of the Free Library of Philadelphia's Parkway Central Library.
-She sits across the hallway from a mounted headstone for Dick, another pet bird of Dickens who was buried at Gads Hill Place in Kent.
+She sits across the hallway from a mounted headstone for Dick, another pet bird, a canary, of Dickens who was buried at Gads Hill Place in Kent.
 During a visit to the library, Charles Dickens's great-great-grandson, Gerald Charles Dickens, pointed at her and said "Look at that beast, he's [sic] terrifying."